 6.2.3.3 Authentication

+If security credentials are stored in one single place in the system, there are multiple options for this storage.
+Some possibilities are analysed in this clause.

+6.2.3.3.X Single AV Generation Engine in HSS(AuC) and Credentials stored in EPC-UDR

-For users with credentials stored in the HSS(AuC), (i.e. users with also a 2/3/4G subscription) the UDM needs to retrieve the authentication vectors from the HSS.
+As an option, 5G and EPC users’ credentials may be stored in the EPC-UDR , (i.e. credentials for existing and users with a 2/3/4G/5G subscriptions and also credentials for users with only 5G subscription) and the authentication vectors are generated in HSS(AuC).
+In this case, the UDM needs to retrieve the authentication vectors from the HSS.
 The collocation of the 5G and 4G/3G/2G credentials is required to avoid distributed vectors generation lacking coordinated Sequence numbers.

-Editor's note: This procedure may not be the only option pending SA WG3 LS response.

-Figure 6.2.3.3-1 shows the interaction in an interworking scenario with N26 interface, when the UE attaches to the 5GC, but authentication data are stored in the EPC-UDR.
+Figure 6.2.3.3.X-1 shows the interaction in an interworking scenario with N26 interface, when the UE attaches to the 5GC, but authentication data are stored in the EPC-UDR and authentication vectors are generated in HSS(AuC).